andreyantipov/ssh-cli-bookmarks/README.md

 A dead simple cli ssh manager.

-All settings is stored in ~/.ssh/config file
+All settings stored in ~/.ssh/config file

 ## Requirements: